fatih/koding-wiki/framework/header/KDHeaderView.md

       type: "big"
       title: "Koding is fun!"

-You can the heading type with the following options:
+You can change the heading type with the following options:

 * **type**: a String.
 By default it is set to `<h4>`.
 There are three types that you can use: